Ganienkeh: Legal land rights

+Economy and operations

-In 1990 Ganienkeh introduced tax-free bingo, and its 1500-person hall is often filled to capacity.
+In 1990 Ganienkeh introduced tax-free bingo, with a 1,500-person hall.
 This activity has generated income which the community has invested in economic development projects.
 They also sell cigarettes tax free.

-They established the Ganienkeh Holistic Center, which provides classes and education to everyone in the larger community.
 They also opened the nine-hole Ganienkeh Golf Course, available to players for a fee.

 These businesses are communally operated for the benefit of the Territory.
 Through regular convened community meetings, every resident of Ganienkeh may participate in the day-to-day government of the community.
 Ganienkeh is a dry community, prohibiting all recreational drugs and alcohol.

+The tribe operates an unlicensed casino, which has caused controversy with county officials and proprietors of the licensed casino at Akwesasne.